nealcrawford/SAP_CPU/README.md

-# A 16 Bit softcore processor designed with Verilog
+# A Malvino - SAP style soft processor

+Build instructions:
+If you don't have it, install [Cygwin](https://www.cygwin.com/) with make selected in installation options.
+Running make in the cpu directory of this repository will generate the IP.

 ### LOADING and STORING TO/FROM MEMORY
 ```